tom-howard/ros/content/com2009/la1/week6.md

 1. Run the node again.

     {{< nicenote tip "Remember" >}}
-Images are only saved once you **close down the corresponding pop-up window**.
-Make sure you close all of these pop-up windows down after viewing them to ensure that your images are saved to the filesystem and the node completes all of its tasks successfully (i.e. don't just minimise them).
+Make sure you close all of these pop-up windows down after viewing them to ensure that **all** your images are saved to the filesystem and the node completes all of its tasks successfully.
     {{< /nicenote >}}

     The code that you have just added here has created a new image object called `cropped_img`, from a subset of the original by specifying a desired `crop_height` and `crop_width` relative to the original image dimensions.
 Additionally, we have also specified *where* in the original image (in terms of pixel coordinates) we want this subset to start, using `crop_y0` and `crop_z0`.
 This process is illustrated in the figure below: